AAlab1819/ProjectTeam03-A/README.md

         highest(counter, remainder);
     }
 }
+//if both counter<0, then end the program
 ```

 The solution link can be seen [here](https://codeforces.com/contest/489/submission/46112688)

-The complexity for dynamic programming is O(n).
+The complexity for dynamic programming is O(n^2).

 ### Comparison
 <p align="justify">